RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 Flow the steps below to create a path based route.

-Obtain hostname of monolith UI from our Dev environment via Eclipse Che **BUILD** window:
+Obtain hostname of monolith UI from our Dev environment via CodeReady Workspace **BUILD** window:

 `oc get route/www -n coolstore-dev`